MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/distribute-lob-apps-to-enterprises.md

 ## Sideloading

 Another option for distributing LOB apps directly to users in your organization is sideloading.
-This option is similar to App Install-based deployment in that it enables users to install apps directly, but it requires some additional configuration and the use of a PowerShell script.
+This option is similar to App Install-based deployment in that it enables users to install MSIX app packages directly.
+Starting in Windows 10 version 2004, sideloading is enabled by default and users can install apps by double-clicking signed MSIX app packages.
+On Windows 10 version 1909 and earlier, sideloading requires some additional configuration and the use of a PowerShell script.
 For more info, see [Sideload LOB apps in Windows 10](https://docs.microsoft.com/windows/application-management/sideload-apps-in-windows-10).

 ## Microsoft Store for Business or Microsoft Store for Education